streamlit/docs/content/kb/deployments/remote-start.md

 python -m http.server [port]
 ```

-### Symptom #2: The app says "Please wait..." forever
+### Symptom #2: The app says "Please wait..." or shows skeleton elements forever

+This symptom appears differently starting from version 1.29.0.
+For earlier
-If when you try to load your app in a browser you see a blue box in the center
+versions of Streamlit, a loading app shows a blue box in the center of the page
+with a "Please wait..." message.
+Starting from version 1.29.0, a loading app
+shows skeleton elements.
+If this loading screen does not go away, the
-of the page with the text "Please wait...", the underlying cause is likely one
-of the following:
+underlying cause is likely one of the following:

+- Using port 3000 which is reserved for internal development.
 - Misconfigured [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
   protection.
 - Server is stripping headers from the Websocket connection, thereby breaking
   compression.

+To diagnose the issue, first make sure you are not using port 3000.
+If in doubt,
+try port 80 as described above.

-To diagnose the issue, try temporarily disabling CORS protection by running
+Next, try temporarily disabling CORS protection by running Streamlit with the
-Streamlit with the `--server.enableCORS` flag set to `false`:
+`--server.enableCORS` flag set to `false`:

 ```bash
 streamlit run my_app.py --server.enableCORS=false